OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/11-Test_Cloud_Storage.md

 #### Testing with AWS-CLI

-In addition to testing with curl, you can also test with the AWS Command Line Interface (AWS CLI) tool.
+In addition to testing with curl, you can also test with the AWS command-line tool.
 In this case `s3://` URI scheme is used.

 ##### List